St Mark's West Essex Catholic School

 St Mark's West Essex Catholic School is a Roman Catholic secondary school and sixth form with academy status located in Harlow, Essex, England.

-The school has six forms in each secondary year, each containing 20-30 students, with each form named after one of six historical Catholic figures (Bede, Elgar, Fisher, Hume, More, Newman).
+The school has six forms in each secondary year, each containing 20-30 students, with each form named after one of six historical Catholic figures (Bede, Elgar, Fisher, Hume, More, Newman, Thomas).
 St Mark's teaches years 7–13, and was the only sixth form in Harlow until the opening of Sir Frederick Gibberd College in September 2021.

-St Mark's celebrated its 50th anniversary in 2015, and has consistently been one of the best performing schools in Essex under official Ofsted reports.
+St Mark's celebrated its 50th anniversary in 2015.